tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - ![calgary communities](./calgary-communities.jpg)

 - what's the prompt for AI to get more information on the communities?
->  - you're an expert in realestate investing, give me detailed outline on the Evanston neighborhood in Calgary with the following questions:
+>  - you're an expert in realestate investing, give me detailed outline on the Abbeydale neighborhood in Calgary with the following questions:
 >    - what are nearby amenities, attractions?
 >    - when was the houses were commonly built?
 >    - what are the common building type?